Matador Volunteer

 10 Essential Tips for Visiting Indigenous Peoples

-As a westerner, visiting an indigenous community can be among the most eye-opening experiences a traveler can have.
-After camping with indigenous people in Kenya, Thailand, Colombia and Peru, I have learned that the principles hold true regardless of where you are.
+Visiting an indigenous community can be among the most eye-opening experiences a Western traveler can have.
+After camping with indigenous people in Kenya, Thailand, Colombia, and Peru, I’ve learned that these principles hold true regardless of where you are.

-Chances are, even if you speak the national language of the country you’re in, the indigenous people probably don’t.
-In Peru, many of the Quechua don’t speak Spanish; in Kenya many Samburu don’t speak Swahili and Thai is not commonly spoken in the hill tribes of Chiang Mai.
+Chances are, even if you speak the national language of the country you’re in, the indigenous people don’t.
+In Peru, many of the Quechua don’t speak Spanish; in Kenya many Samburu don’t speak Swahili; Thai is not commonly spoken among the hill tribes of Chiang Mai.

-That said, you will be amazed at how much communication can be achieved with simple sign language and hand gestures.
+That said, you’ll be amazed how much communication can be achieved with simple sign language and hand gestures.

 Indigenous girl in her hammock, Sierra Nevada, N. Colombia